Gastrointestinal Manometry

 Aetna considers the following medically necessary:

-1. Antroduodenal manometry for members with dyspepsia, gastroparesis, or chronic intestinal pseudo-obstruction with unexplained upper gastrointestinal symptoms (e.g., nausea, vomiting) if gastric emptying is normal or equivocal and severe symptoms persist despite empiric therapeutic trials of conservative management.
+1. Antroduodenal manometry for members with dyspepsia, gastroparesis, or chronic intestinal pseudo-obstruction with unexplained upper gastrointestinal symptoms (e.g., nausea, vomiting) if gastric emptying is normal or equivocal and severe symptoms persist despite empiric therapeutic trials of conservative management (e.g., twice-daily proton pump inhibitors, prokinetics agents, etc.);

-4. High-resolution esophageal manometry for the diagnosis of esophageal motility disorders in persons with dysphagia (including symptoms of achlasia, rumination syndrome and PPI-refractory chest pain), and for evaluation of persons undergoing anti-reflux surgery.
+4. High-resolution esophageal manometry for the diagnosis of esophageal motility disorders in persons with dysphagia (including symptoms of achalasia, rumination syndrome and PPI-refractory chest pain), and for evaluation of persons undergoing anti-reflux surgery.

-3. Use of magnetic resonance imaging (MRI) capsule marker methods for measurement of whole gut transit in functional gastro-intestinal disorders.
+3. Use of magnetic resonance imaging (MRI) capsule marker methods for measurement of whole gut transit in functional gastro-intestinal disorders; and for all other indications;

 3. Related Policies